Skip to main content

 Try Advanced mode or a skill you find difficult

-5 min — Free Play
+5 min — Explore

 Explore on the synthesizer or review mistakes